trashbirdecology/cv/README.md

-Email me with questions jessicaleighburnett@gmail.com
+Questios or comments to jessicaleighburnett@gmail.com